 #1) Roles and Permission of the Application:

-For Example, let us consider the below roles and responsibility and if any of the roles/responsibility goes incorrect in production then it will create a huge mess for the insurance company.
+For example, let us consider the below roles and responsibilities and if any of the roles/responsibility goes incorrectly in production then it will create a huge mess for the insurance company.

-- Insurance Agent submits the application for an insurance policy to his customer.
+- The insurance agent submits the application for an insurance policy to his customer.

-- Insurance underwriter evaluates the risk and decides whether to accept the application or reject it.
+- The insurance underwriter evaluates the risk and decides whether to accept the application or reject it.

 - Upon acceptance of the risk and application, the policy is being created as per the benefits or plan requested by the customer.
-The policy creation is performed using the insurance company’s software application
+Policy creation is performed using the insurance company’s software application

 This will be a huge loss to the insurance company and they may even lose their market standard.
-So software testing plays a crucial role in insurance application testing.
+Software testing plays a crucial role in insurance application testing.

-In our above example, testing ensures that all the roles and permission are granted to the appropriate user and the end to end flow is performed correctly or not.
-Software testing is essential to avoid any anomaly in the business and the end user accepts the final quality of the insurance product or insurance software application.
+In our above example, testing ensures that all roles and permissions are granted to the appropriate user and that the end-to-end flow is performed correctly or not.
+Software testing is essential to avoid any anomaly in the business and the end-user accepts the final quality of the insurance product or insurance software application.

 To test any insurance application, you need to have a proficient testing team who is also an expert in the insurance domain.